TianCai19/m2n/README.md

 # Markdown to Notion Importer

-This project provides scripts to convert Markdown content from your clipboard and import it as new pages into Notion.
-It supports both Node.js and Python.
+This project provides a Node.js script to convert Markdown content from your clipboard and import it as new pages into Notion.

 ## Features

-- Convert Markdown from clipboard to Notion blocks.
+- Convert Markdown from clipboard to Notion blocks using the `martian` library.
 - Create new Notion pages with the converted content.
-- Supports Node.js and Python.
 - Easy configuration using a `.env` file.
 - Integration with Raycast for quick access.